Jurassic Bark: Reception

 The episode has received universal acclaim.
 In its initial airing, the episode received a Nielsen rating of 4.2/5, placing it 93rd among primetime shows for the week of November 11–17, 2002.
 The episode was nominated for the 2003 Emmy Award for Outstanding Animated Program (For Programming Less than One Hour) but lost to The Simpsons episode "Three Gays of the Condo".

-In 2006, IGN ranked this episode #7 in their list of the top 25 Futurama episodes, with critic Dan Iverson remarking that the climax was "one of the saddest endings to a television program that I have ever seen".
-In 2013, fans voted "Jurassic Bark" as the #1 episode of Futurama during the "Fanarama" marathon.
+In 2006, IGN ranked this episode No. 7 in their list of the top 25 Futurama episodes, with critic Dan Iverson remarking that the climax was "one of the saddest endings to a television program that I have ever seen".
+In 2013, fans voted "Jurassic Bark" as the No. 1 episode of Futurama during the "Fanarama" marathon.
 In 2018, Paste ranked it third in their list of the top 50 Futurama episodes.
 In 2017, NME included it in a list of the series' ten best episodes.
 In 2019, Nerdist included it in a list of the show's eleven best episodes.
-The episode topped Variety's 2022 list of "Top 10 'Futurama' Episodes, Ranked", with author Katcy Stephan calling the episode "the series' most heartbreaking".
+The episode topped Varietys 2022 list of "Top 10 'Futurama' Episodes, Ranked", with author Katcy Stephan calling the episode "the series' most heartbreaking".

 Zack Handlen of The A.V.
 Club gave the episode an 'A' rating, and noted how "the last minute or two [...] remains one of the most gutting scenes [he'd] ever watched on television".
 Alison Willmore, writing for IndieWire in 2013, said that the episode was capable of reducing even the most "animation-averse" viewer to tears.
 Scott Meslow, writing for GQ in 2018, called the episode "legendarily gut-punching" and likely to "reduce any non-sociopath to sobbing."